RESOURCES FOR PARENTS

 At the beginning of each school year, Academy parents receive instructions on how to set up an account in PowerSchool, an online resource that allows parents to see their child’s grades, attendance, and homework assignments in real time.
 To log-in to your account, click on the icon.

 At the beginning of each school year, Academy parents receive the Community Handbook and Student Code of Conduct.
 This helps to keep parents informed on vital information regarding the day-to-day operations of the academy, as well as specify student and family expectations.
 Translated Versions | Spanish | Haitian Creole

 Bullying Prevention and Intervention Policy

 Helen Y. Davis Leadership Academy is a loving and supportive community and we do not tolerate bullying.
 We take seriously all reports of bullying; any and all reports will be handled swiftly and appropriately.
-Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others, and must be in writing.
+Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others.
 All reports should be made or related to the Dean of Students.
-School staff members are required to transmit any reports directly to the Dean of Students.

 Community Eligibility Program